 - Have the student sit in front of me so that we’re face-to-face as I demonstrate how the stitch is made.

-- Stand behind the student as she crochets and provide guidance as needed.
+- Stand behind the student or sit on her left side as she crochets and provide guidance as needed.

 The real challenge will be to use this strategy to teach a left-handed student who has never crocheted before.
 Then I’ll know if it really works and what adjustments I need to make to it.